 2. Security

-• Laravel provides pre-built security features like hashed passwords and encryption, making it a safer choice.
+- Laravel provides pre-built functionality for security including hashed passwords and encryption.

 3. Development Speed